dpacassi/UltimateDrupalReference/README.md

 - [ZURB Foundation](https://www.drupal.org/project/zurb_foundation) - Zurb Foundation for Drupal is the official implementation of the framework by the same name.

 ### Admin themes
+- [Gin Admin Theme](https://www.drupal.org/project/gin) - A completely redesigned UI layout, enhanced with features like Darkmode, brings a fresh new look to your Drupal Admin interface.
+Built on the solid foundation of Claro, it comes from one of the lead designers of the Claro theme and the Drupal Design System.
 - [Adminimal - Responsive Administration Theme](https://www.drupal.org/project/adminimal_theme) - A modern and minimalist design that makes administration an easy and fun experience.
   - Also install [Adminimal Admin Toolbar](https://www.drupal.org/project/adminimal_admin_toolbar) when using this theme.